Babyplots is an easy to use library for creating interactive 3d graphs for exploring and presenting data.

 Find the individual documentation pages through the links below:

-There are currently five types of visualizations that can be created with babyplots.
+There are currently seven types of visualizations that can be created with babyplots.

 Point clouds are 3-dimensional scatter plots, where three variables (x, y and z) define the positions of points in the coordinate system.
 One additional variable can be visualized by the color of the points.
 Point clouds are optimized for very large data sets.